 Remember when there was a big push back from IT departments about supporting personal devices?

 That was circa 2009 when "Bring Your Own Phone" was just starting to gain popularity, and many businesses went so far as blocking personal mobile phones from their networks and mail servers.
 Fast forward to today.
+The BYOD trend has spread to every industry.

 It’s expected, if not mandated, that the IT department support personal devices, using Mobile Device Management (MDM) software to allow employees access the company's sensitive corporate data all hours of the day and night from anywhere.
 The productivity gains can be huge, but they come at a risk!